react-navigation/react-navigation.github.io/versioned_docs/version-5.x/nesting-navigators.md

 ## Best practices when nesting

-We recommend to reduce nesting navigators to minimal.
+We recommend reducing navigator nesting to a minimum.
 Try to achieve the behavior you want with as little nesting as possible.
 Nesting has many downsides:

 - It results in deeply nested view hierarchy which can cause memory and performance issues in lower end devices
-- Nesting same type of navigators (e.g. tabs inside tabs, drawer inside drawer etc.) might lead to a confusing UX
+- Nesting the same type of navigator (e.g. tabs inside tabs, drawer inside drawer etc.) might lead to a confusing UX
 - With excessive nesting, code becomes difficult to follow when navigating to nested screens, configuring deep link etc.

 Think of nesting navigators as a way to achieve the UI you want rather than a way to organize your code.
-If you want to create separate group of screens for organization, instead of using separate navigators, consider doing something like this:
+If you want to create separate groups of screens for organization, instead of using separate navigators, consider doing something like this:

 ```js
 // Define multiple groups of screens in objects like this